})

 What is the overall goal of proactive risk management approaches in construction?

 The goal of proactive risk management approaches, including detailed audits, is to improve security and operational efficiency while safeguarding both personnel and assets.
+Proactive risk management prevents incidents before they occur rather than merely reacting to problems after they arise.

 FOR MORE INFORMATION